MadeByMike/madebymike/site/writing/css-architecture-for-modern-web-applications.md

 ## How we got here

 I believe the initial response to CSS-in-JS, from many leaders in the CSS community hasn't helped with understanding and knowledge sharing.
 I've often heard comments like "People (i.e. younger JavaScript developers) just need to learn CSS better."
-People who have knowledge about CSS architecture have needed to do a better job of articulating this experience in a way that is accessible and relevant to new developers.
-If I'm honest about it, I think the CSS community have failed at this.
+People who have knowledge about CSS architecture need to do a better job of articulating this experience in a way that is accessible and relevant to new developers.
+If I'm honest about it, the CSS community has failed at this.

 But it's not that simple.
 There are some non-human factors and context we need to consider as well.